tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * A thorough understanding of neural networks would require math that's beyond the scope of this class.
 Luckily, we only need an intuitive understanding of the underlying algorithms in order to implement a neural network.
 Some details will necessarily need to be glossed over, but we will provide some additional materials for those students who are inclined to dig deeper.

-* In the introduction to neural networks, a demo is made using the [Teachable Machine project from Google][https://teachablemachine.withgoogle.com/], be sure to practice the demo before class.
+* In the introduction to neural networks, a demo is made using the [Teachable Machine project from Google](https://teachablemachine.withgoogle.com/), be sure to practice the demo before class.
 If you are not familiar with this project, we encourage you to watch this video.

+* There is a closing activity that proposes a group activity to the class, you may bring sticky notes to Today's class.

 ### Class Slides and Time Tracker